dbills777/derricksblog/src/pages/blog/2021-01-30-blog-post-advanced-git-blog-post.md

 Answer the following questions:

 * What are git submodules?

+  A repo that is a division of an existing repo (A repo inside of a repo).

+  This gives a submodule its own commit history and encapsulates it from other parts of the repo.
 * When would you use a submodule?

+  If you want this piece of code to be consistent and never change a submodule could be a great solution for this.

+  Another option is for project dependencies that need to stay at the present state and not be updated.
 * What are the advantages and disadvantages of git submodules?

 Please be complete and clear when answering the above questions.